ananthb/jughead/README.md

-# Jughead - A Hugo theme
+# Jughead - Portfolio & Blog Theme for Hugo

-Jughead is a minimal and clean theme for hugo with a markdown-ish UI.
+Jughead is a simple and powerful portfolio and blog theme for Hugo.
+Its responsive and loads fast on all devices.
+It supports comments, diagrams, and math formulae.

 ## [Demo](https://ananthb.github.io/jughead)